debelak814/bones-website-redesign/README.md

 - Test your code before adding it to ensure it functions correctly.
 - Be mindful of how custom code interacts with your website's existing design and features.

-For more details, refer to GoDaddy's [official guide](https://www.godaddy.com/help/add-html-or-custom-code-to-my-site-27252).
+For more details, refer to GoDaddy's [official guide](https://www.godaddy.com/help/add-html-or-custom-code-to-my-site-27252) or GitHub's [documentation](https://docs.github.com/en).